Embedded Software Engineer - Healthcare

 - Academic background.
 A 1st or 2:1 degree in Electronics Engineering, or in another science or engineering subject.
 This broad background is useful; because your software will control sensors, actuators and real-world devices.
 A PhD is valuable experience; please explain in your application how it helped you build skills for this role.

 - Commercial experience.
-You have developed embedded software for at least 3 commercial product development projects in a regulated industry.
+You have development embedded software for at least 3 commercial product development projects, including at least 1 in a regulated industry.
 This included later phases of development work such as system integration and formal testing on high volume production-like prototypes and troubleshooting problems that only occur a small fraction of the time.
 As a result, you can demonstrate your software skills and insight applied to a range of situations.

 - Ownership.
 You take responsibility – most probably, you have taken a leadership role in the software aspects of some multidisciplinary projects, or better still, leadership of multidisciplinary projects.